 East Asian and Southeast Asian eyes have several unique characteristics.
-The upper eyelid may have a shallow or absent crease (a ‘single eyelid’ or ‘monolid’) that can create the impression of a tired or heavy eye and make makeup application difficult.
-The upper eyelid may droop (‘ptosis’) or have excess fat that further contributes to a heavy, sleepy or aged expression.
+The upper eyelid may have a shallow or absent crease (a ‘single eyelid’ or ‘monolid’).
+The upper eyelid may droop (‘ptosis’) or have excess fat that contributes to a puffy appearance.
 There may also be an epicanthal fold, a fold of skin that covers the inner corner of the eye.

-Asian eyelid surgery (blepharoplasty) typically focuses on creating an upper eyelid crease (‘double eyelid surgery’) and giving the eyes a more open and vibrant appearance.
-The procedure can help to produce larger and more expressive eyes that enhance the structure, features and proportions of the Asian face.
+Asian eyelid surgery (blepharoplasty) typically focuses on creating an upper eyelid crease (‘double eyelid surgery’).
 Asian blepharoplasty can be performed using a non-incisional 'suture technique' or an incisional 'open technique', depending on the patient’s anatomy and goals.

 Eyelid surgery may be right for you if:

 - You want a more visible mobile lid and a defined upper eyelid crease